microtrain/bootcamp/07-JavaScript/06-Game.md

   return {
     //Note: For collision detection to work, spawns and players need a common scope.
-    //For now we are focused on a proof of concept so we will move the moveSpawns() method
+    //For now, we are focused on a proof of concept so we will move the moveSpawns() method
     //to within the return object.
 We will refactor this later.
     moveSpawns: function(){